gdiet/backup/README.md

 * Check the log output printed to the command line.
 * If successful, this command creates the database directory `<target directory>/fsdb`.

+Notes:

+* The `repo=<target directory>` parameter is optional.
+If omitted, the utility initializes the working directory as DedupFS storage directory.
+* I recommend to use an empty target directory, but this is not enforced.
+DedupFS will create and use the directories `fsdb`, `data` and `dedupfs-temp`.

 ### Mount The File System With A GUI

 mount with GUI